copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

     "B008",  # do not perform function calls in argument defaults "ANN",  # flake8-annotations
     # "C901",  # too complex
+    # "PTH123", # pathlib-open - this would force pathlib usage anytime open or with open was used.
 ]

 [tool.ruff.isort]